 useReducer as the foundation of complex state management in React

-React has two primary ways of working with state in your application: useState and useReducer. useState is the most popular, and easiest to work with because its the first state management hook that you learn as a beginner.
-However, useState can only get you so far.
+is the most popular, and easiest to work with because its the first state management hook that you learn as a beginner.
+However, useState

 If you have multiple states that you want to work with in your application, you need to declare several states.
 Overtime things get complicated real fast, especially if you have degrees of dependency among the states.

 To bring order back to the chaos, you don’t need to use external libraries like Redux.
-Instead, if your state isn’t that complex enough, useReducer and React’s Context API can help get the job done.
+Instead, if your state isn’t that complex enough, useReducer

-Understanding React’s useReducer hook
+Understanding React’s useReducer

 You can start using useReducer like so: